 The P.O.S.T.
 Operations Division is responsible for providing administrative support with various projects and special services.
 Some of the projects that are currently in the works are:

-- Field Testing of Certification Exam - > Upgrade of the POST Website, with increased functionality
+- > Field Testing of Certification Exam

+- > Upgrade of the POST Website, with increased functionality

+- > Approved position for a Hearings Officer

-In FY15, the Certification and Training Division projects included but were not limited to:
+In FY16, the Certification and Training Division accomplishments included but were not limited to: